mlc-mlapis/docs/src/documentation/services/databases/postgresql.md

 * **==has to be unique==** in relation to other existing project's hostnames,
 * the hostname **==can't be changed==** later.

 The port will automatically be set to the value of **==5432==** and can't be changed.
 It's important to mention that when HA mode is chosen, the additional port of **==5433==** is also automatically set.
-It allows to send read-only requests to all members of the PostgreSQL cluster.
-If a data change request is sent to this port by a mistake or an error and it will be directed to a standby replica member of the HA cluster, then the statement will be rejected.
+It allows you to send read-only requests to all members of the PostgreSQL cluster.
+If a data change request is sent to this port by mistake or because of an error and it will be directed to a standby replica member of the HA cluster, then the statement will be rejected.

 <!-- markdownlint-disable DOCSMD004 -->
 ::: warning Hostname is also used as the default admin user name